Expert Employment Legal Advice & Support for Employers on a National Scale

 Workplace disputes can disrupt operations and negatively impact employee morale.
 At Hentys, we emphasise early intervention and non-litigious dispute resolution methods, including mediation and negotiation.
 Compared to prolonged legal battles, these approaches can save time, money, legal exposure and relationships.

-Our employment law lawyers works with you to identify the core issues in a dispute and develop a resolution strategy that aligns with your business objectives.
+Our employment law lawyers work with you to identify the core issues in a dispute and develop a resolution strategy that aligns with your business objectives.
 Whether the conflict involves a contract dispute, wage issue, or discrimination claim, among other things, we aim to resolve the matter quickly and fairly while minimising business disruption.

 employment law lawyers Melbourne

-Occupational Health and Safety Compliance: Safeguarding and Defending your workplace
+Occupational Health and Safety Compliance: Safeguarding and Defending Your Workplace

 Employers are legally required to provide a safe working environment for their employees, and failure to comply with OH&S requirements can result in legal consequences.
 At Hentys, we assist employers in implementing robust OH&S policies, procedures and Safe Operating Procedures (SOPs) that ensure regulatory and statutory compliance and reduce the risk of workplace accidents or disputes.